EloiStree/EtherMiningGames/README.md

 ### What about Farmer and Streamer

 As soon as we can, we will add to the game some highlight of people with hight mining power.
 They will be highlighted to give other players the ability to make cohalition against them.

 Farmer and streamer are 100% welcome.
 But we need to be fair to the casual player that only own one computer:
 As the aim of this game is to help people without access to ether to win ether.

 PS: Don't forget that a miner is also more money to win and quicker end game for everybody.

 ### What about cheater

 No game is protected against hacker and cheater...
 - The game is hosted localy -> Low probability
 - There is only one lobby -> Ping and admin and we will ban/fix as soon as possible.
-- The game is save every minute on a Git repository -> We can pause the game or restore if cheat is detected and 100% verify
+- The game is save every minute on a Git repository -> We can pause the game, and restore it, if cheat is detected and 100% verify

+### Reminder: Experiment

+This project is an experiment.
+I have not idea of where it is going to be and evolve.
+At any time, the project can be stop for hundred of reasons:
+- twitch banning my game
+- ether crashing
+- etherming.org crashing
+- Belgium justice
+- Ehtereum being ban by Belgium
+- Me having heath issue
+- Me beeing bored of the concept
--
+- ...

+(If it happens and there are more that  0.1ETH Ethermine.org the wallet, it will be split to the last top1 team.)